Occult Science in Medicine: Part 3: The five causes of disease

 Theophrastus Paracelsus' classification is depicted as a better description of the causes of disease.
 He classifies diseases as those originating in the kingdom of matter (i.e. physical body), within the realm of the soul (i.e. energy) or in the sphere of the spirit (i.e. intelligence).
 As long as these three substances are in harmony with each other the individual is healthy; an imbalance will result in disease.
-The five causes of disease advocated by Theophrastus Paracelsus are: